+41 79 446 14 86 info@immofisc.ch

 Exceptions

-The planned changes do not affect the possibility of renewing the ARI or the granting/renewal of residence permits for family reunification (provided that the investor's file has been submitted in accordance with current law).
+The planned changes do not affect the possibility of renewing the ARI or the granting/renewal of residence permits for family reunification (provided that the investor's file has been submitted in accordance with the current law).

 EUROPEAN REAL ESTATE